bkdev98/magic-calculator/README.md

 **Magic Calculator** is a C program that can solve all operations by one line.

+# Guide

+# Requirement
+GCC 5.4.0 and up.

 # Installation
 ```
 git clone https://github.com/bkdev98/magic-calculator